xpolny/leaflet-challenge/README.md

 This visualzation includes
    * Data markers which indicate the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes appear larger and darker in color

-   * A legend that provides context for your map data
+   * A legend that provides context for map data

    * Popups that show additional information about the earthquake when a marker is clicked.

 ![Step-1](Images/Leaflet_Step_1.png)

-Access the Level 1 page [here](https://xpolny.github.io/Leaflet-Challenge/Leaflet-Step-1/index.html)
+Access the Level 1 page [HERE](https://xpolny.github.io/Leaflet-Challenge/Leaflet-Step-1/index.html).

 ## Level 2: Advanced Visualization